Meet the Team

 If you had asked me ten years ago if I was interested in women’s health, health education, and birth work, the answer would have been a resounding “no.” I always wanted to have kids of my own, but the medical field didn’t hold much appeal for me.
 But after struggling with my own health issues, including unexplained infertility, and with sisters that lived far away, I realized that I might never get to be part of a birth experience.
 It wasn’t until my sister-in-law, Dorothy, started her own practice that I realized I could be part of a birth experience in a helpful and healthy way.

 I attended my first birth in June of 2022 and was hooked.
-My personal goal now is to continue my exposure to birth work as a birth assistant and doula and continue my education to eventually become a CPM in Michigan.
-My husband and I live on my family’s homestead in Hart with our two dogs.
+My personal goal now is to continue my exposure to birth work as a birth assistant and doula (certified through Global Birth Community) and continue my education to eventually become a CPM in Michigan.
+My husband and I live on my family’s homestead in Hart with our two dogs, a cat, some chickens, and a bearded dragon.
 We have 18 nieces and nephews, whom we love very much, and who keep us busy outside of work!

 I have always been amazed by the miracle of God’s design for birth, specifically how God created a woman's body to uniquely fulfill the birth process.
 Being the oldest sister of a family of 12, I was introduced to the miracle of pregnancy and birth at a young age.
 Over time, my role of helping my mother care for my siblings transitioned to assisting and ensuring my sisters were encouraged and informed about healthy choices during their pregnancies, deliveries, and postpartum care.